 Washington hires Wright as NFL’s 1st Black team president

-(AP) - The Washington Football Team on Monday hired Jason Wright as team president, making him the first Black person to hold that position in NFL history.
+Not only was he becoming the first Black team president in NFL history, but he was hired by the organization that was last in the league to integrate, and is in the midst of a transformation in name, culture and identity.

+“The pivot in history, given the history of the franchise, is great,” Wright said in a phone interview Monday.
+“I think that it also just shows a way of evaluating talent where the most qualified professional happened to also be Black.
+And that that didn’t prevent them from getting the role is a good signal to just all of us who may not be from the majority population in corporate America or in the global corporate ecosystem.”

-At 38, he becomes the NFL's youngest team president and will run the organization's business operations with coach Ron Rivera maintaining control over football decisions.
+Wright at 38 is the NFL’s youngest team president and will run the organization’s business operations, with coach Ron Rivera maintaining control over football decisions.

-Wright, a running back for seven years with Atlanta, Cleveland and Arizona, was a captain for the Cardinals and their NFLPA representative during labor negotiations in 2010-11.

 “If I could custom design a leader for this important time in our history, it would be Jason,” owner Dan Snyder said.
 “His experience as a former player, coupled with his business acumen, gives him a perspective that is unrivaled in the league.”

+Wright, a running back for seven years with Atlanta, Cleveland and Arizona, was a captain for the Cardinals and their NFLPA representative during labor negotiations in 2010-11.
+Being involved in those talks pushed Wright into the business realm, with this gig representing a blend of his two professional loves.

+“I’ve brought back out my nerd and my analytic thinking and learned how to lead businesses through their most trying moments, whether that’s financial duress or a need for culture change or launching a new product, or whatever it is,” Wright said.
+“And there’s almost no situation that uniquely pulls those things together like this.”

-The hiring is another significant change for Snyder, who has in the past nine months fired president and longtime confidant Bruce Allen after another losing season, hired Rivera, revamped the front office and medical staffs, bowed to pressure from sponsors to drop the name "Redskins" and been forced to confront allegations of sexual harassment by members of the organization from former employees.
+Hiring Wright is another significant change for Snyder, who has in the past nine months fired president and longtime confidant Bruce Allen after another losing season; hired Rivera; revamped the front office and medical staffs; bowed to pressure from sponsors to drop the name “Redskins”; and been forced to confront allegations of sexual harassment by members of the organization from former employees.

-As part of the national debate over racism following George Floyd's death in police custody in Minnesota, Rivera also launched internal initiatives aimed at educating players and staff and allowing minorities' voices to be heard.
+As part of the national debate over racism following George Floyd’s death in police custody in Minnesota, Rivera, one of four minority head coaches in the NFL, also launched internal initiatives aimed at educating players and staff and allowing minorities’ voices to be heard.
 Wright seems to fit into that, as well.

-"Jason has a proven track record in helping businesses transform culturally, operationally and financially," Snyder said.
-"He is a proactive and assertive advocate for inclusion of all people and will set new standards for our organization, and for the league."
+“I would not haven taken this role unless I credibly believed that there was a new direction and a real commitment to doing things differently,” Wright said.

+—in the short term to navigate a season during a pandemic and contribute to the cultural shift Snyder has pledge;

+—long term to make the most of the name change, enhance the fan experience and get a stadium deal, which he called the “challenge of a lifetime.”

-Wright is the fourth former player to become a team president and does so after several years in business.
-He earned an M.B.A. from the University of Chicago's business school and joins the organization after working at a strategy and management consulting firm in Washington, D.C.
+The fourth former player to become a team president, Wright is back in the NFL after several years in business.
+He earned an M.B.A. from the University of Chicago’s business school and joins the organization after working at a strategy and management consulting firm in Washington, D.C., an area he’s called home since 2013.

-He called this an "ideal opportunity and said, "I have always enjoyed building exciting new things and taking on the hard, seemingly intractable challenges that others may not want to tackle."

 Wright, like Rivera, will report directly to Snyder while overseeing Washington’s operations, finance, sales and marketing departments.
 Rivera, who was a defensive coordinator in Chicago and San Diego at the time, said he remembers Wright as a player and has grown to realize the two share many of the same values that should help them work together.